prettydiff/biddle/readme.md

 * command **hash** is complete
 * command **help** is complete
 * command **markdown** is complete
+* Work on **publish** is complete
-* Work on **install** is blocked pending completion of **publish**
+* Work on **unpublish** is complete
-* Work on **publish** is underway.
+* Work on **install** is not started and up next
-  - Tarball can be produced and written cross-OS.
-  - hash file is being written
-  - published.json is being updated
-  - Command appears minimally complete, but demands more testing
-  - A version *latest* must still be written
 * No work on advanced configurations has started.
 This will likely wait until after an initial launch of very basic features
-  - Allow restriction of named directories when creating a tarball so that production only packages don't have dev dependencies, build systems, unit tests, and so forth
+  - Allow restriction of named directories when creating a custom named zip so that production only packages don't have dev dependencies, build systems, unit tests, and so forth
   - Allow packages to specify where they will install to
   - Allow a .biddlerc file for setting custom defaults
 * Work on **status** is not started.
 This command will compare an installed application's version against a published version to determine if out of date.